Skip to navigation Skip to content

 Has evidence been provided?

 • Yes, read thoroughly.
-If the evidence clearly shows the date the visa was originally rejected and that the rejection had been overturned on appeal, go to Step 3
+If the evidence clearly shows the date the visa was originally rejected and that the rejection was overturned on appeal, go to Step 3

 • No, this provision does not apply.
 The customer's NARWP will start from the date of grant of the permanent visa on the RSLEG screen.
 Procedure ends here